 “It’s among the 10 most important chairs of the 20th century,” said Cara McCarty, former associate curator, department of architecture and design at the Museum of Modern Art.

 1950s: Italian furniture manufacturer Dino Gavina took over production of the chair with Breuer’s permission, naming the Cesca after the designer’s daughter, Francesca.

-Today: As well as appearing in many designer homes the Cesca chairs continue to nab starring roles in films.
-The chairs were prominent in Spanish director Pedro Almodovar’s Julietta and last year’s award-winning television series Fosse/Verdon.
+Today: As well as appearing in many designer homes, the Cesca chairs continue to nab starring roles in films.
+The chairs were prominent in Spanish director Pedro Almodovar’s Julietta and 2019’s award-winning television series Fosse/Verdon.